How to Increase Hemoglobin Levels Quickly: Foods & Natural Tips

 Eating black sesame seeds is another great way of increasing your iron intake as they are loaded with iron, calcium, magnesium, copper, zinc, selenium and vitamin B6, E and folate.
 You can soak them in some water and leave it overnight before consuming it the next morning.
 Mix about 1 tablespoon of dry roasted black sesame seeds with a teaspoon of honey and roll into a ball.
-Consume this nutritious ladoo regularly to boost your iron levels.
+Consume this nutritious ladoo regularly to Increase your iron levels.
 You can sprinkle some over your cereal or oatmeal or even yogurts and fruit salads.

 - Rely on Fruits: Apricots, apples, grapes, bananas, pomegranates and watermelons play a very important role in improving hemoglobin count.
-Apples are a delicious and suitable option when it comes to boosting hemoglobin levels as they’re one of the most iron-rich fruits out there.
+Apples are a delicious and suitable option when it comes to Increasing hemoglobin levels as they’re one of the most iron-rich fruits out there.
 Pomegranate is a rich source of both iron and calcium along with protein and fiber.
 Its nutritional value makes it a perfect source for people with low levels of hemoglobin.
-Add these fruits to your bowl of cereal or oatmeal, or add them to your salads for a little sweetness, or put them in your milkshakes, smoothies or fruit juices.
+Add these fruits to increase hemoglobin to your bowl of cereal or oatmeal, or add them to your salads for a little sweetness, or put them in your milkshakes, smoothies or fruit juices.